 Biblical Living part 4, No room for ComparisonBiblical Living .
-Family Journey .
-Katie .
+Family .
+Katie's Ramblings .
 Torah/Bible

 Often in life we find ourselves comparing.
 Comparing our kids to our sister’s kids.
 Comparing our farm to our neighbor’s farm.
 Comparing our car to our parent’s car.
 Comparing our job to our friend’s job.
 Comparing our talents, our abilities, our lives.
 This is a terrible way to live life.

 There is someone that we can compare ourselves to, and that is Yeshua, our Messiah.
 He sets the standard of how we should live.
 He is the example of excellence.

 When we look at His life, His teachings, His Word, we realize we will never be all that He is, but we also realize there is nothing more important or noble then striving towards that goal of excellence.
 We realize our worldly possessions, house, car, and toys are nothing.
 We realize all that matters is loving Him and living for Him.

 After all, He died a most tragic death just to save me a sinner underserving and often unappreciative of His sacrifice.

 When we stop and remember that, it makes all the little things so much smaller and all the big things so much grander.